 We have mentioned the common behaviour problems and traits of the Staffordshire Bull Terrier that are easily addressed with consistent education and training.
 They are not the type of breed that wants to constantly test you.

-Here are some of Bark Busters' International Head Trainer, Donna Ryan's training tips:
+Here are some of Bark Busters' International Head of Training, Donna Ryan's training tips:

 Grabbing the Lead